 Recently, there have been newer options available that are dwarf or rounded in shape.
 The foliage is also now found in yellow, gold or light green in color, which stand out in any landscape.
 Consider planting different foliage colors next to each other for a garden that has interest all 4 seasons including winter!

-All of our arborvitae shrubs have soft foliage with a great fresh fragrance that smells like something between cedar, lemons, and dryer sheets.
+All arborvitae shrubs have soft foliage with a great fresh fragrance that smells like something between cedar, lemons, and dryer sheets.
 Most arborvitae are considered deer resistant.
 However if deer are hungry enough, they will browse any plant available.
 Western arborvitae (Thuja plicata) is generally considered to be more deer resistant than its counterpart, Eastern arborvitae (Thuja occidentalis).